Takaovi/DscLdbExtr/README.md

 ------------ | ------------ |
 Token is already on the list | No token found |

+## The program doesn't work!

+Not to worry, you can get the token manually too.
+1. Open the .ldb file in a text editor such as notepad++.
+2. Look for the last line, your token should be between the first equation marks.

 ##### I can't guarantee the program's functionality.
-Discord may change the .ldb file's structure at any moment, making the program nonfunctional.
+Discord may change the .ldb file's structure at any moment.